Stamp Duty, Land Tax and Vacancy Fee - Foreign Owners of Australian Property

 There are a number of situations where a foreign person may be exempt from being liable for a vacancy fee, including where legal ownership of the property has changed during the year, property has been undergoing substantial repairs or renovation, the property is part of an estate being administered, etc., and, should a property cease to be owned by a foreign person during the course of a vacancy, the vacancy fee obligation will cease to apply.

-We believe there may be a significant under-reporting in this area and non-compliant foreign owners are risking very substantial penalties.
-Compliance activities in this area are also likely to increase with the implementation of the Register of Foreign Ownership of Australian Assets from July 1, 2023 and rising concerns regarding accommodation shortages.
+As regards the amount of the fee, the annual vacancy fee is now - effective 9 April, 2024 - double the foreign investment application fee paid when purchasing the property and substantial; either $28,100 or $84,600 - depending upon whether the application was made in respect of an established or new dwelling.
+We believe there may be significant under-reporting in this area and non-compliant foreign owners are risking very substantial penalties.
+Compliance activities in this area have increased with the implementation of the Register of Foreign Ownership of Australian Assets from July 1, 2023 and rising concerns regarding accommodation shortages.

 If you would like to arrange professional advice please complete the Inquiry form below providing details and you will be contacted promptly.